Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 - Mangled "tight & right", MotoVid's track entry terminology, by swaying into the left lane position.
 We were first out on the course but still, you should never do that.

 As a press representative and despite any mishaps, I was able to professionally observe firsthand MotoVid's instructional delivery of written material as well as the physical application of it.
-Jason's uniquely projective leadership insures riders are able to put newfound knowledge to practice with confidence, especially during that all to well known "trial" phase.
+Jason's uniquely projective leadership ensures riders are able to put newfound knowledge to practice with confidence, especially during that all-too-well-known "trial" phase.
 Even with my own arsenal of intermediate track skills ("201/301" by MotoVid standards), I came away with reinforced knowledge of previously learned basics, some of which had faded from memory.

 MotoVid's Track 101 Training (A Similar Platform)